sodadata/docs/soda-agent/deploy.md

 **Amazon Elastic Kubernetes Service (EKS)** is *where* you create your Kubernetes cluster; **Fargate** is a type of EKS node that operates as a serverless, pay-as-you-go compute engine, so that you can pay for the compute power your cluster uses.
 The Kubernetes cluster is also where you store **Kubernetes secrets**, such as login credentials, which Kubernetes creates independently on the pods that use them.
 (Pods are a basic workload unit in Kubernetes, usually an instance of one container.)
 Learn more about <a href="https://www.youtube.com/watch?v=BOj1sgWVXko" target="_blank" >Kubernetes concepts</a>.

-**Helm** is a pacakage manager for Kubernetes which bundles YAML files together for storage in a public or private repository.
+**Helm** is a package manager for Kubernetes which bundles YAML files together for storage in a public or private repository.
 This bundle of YAML files is referred to as a **Helm chart**.
 The Soda Agent is a Helm chart.
 Anyone with access to the Helm chart's repo can deploy the chart to make use of YAML files in it.
 Learn more about <a href="https://www.youtube.com/watch?v=-ykwb1d0DXU" target="_blank" >Helm concepts</a>.

 The Soda Agent Helm chart is stored on a public respository on <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.
 Anyone can use Helm to find and deploy the Soda Agent Helm chart in their Kubernetes cluster.
 Deploying the agent also installs two other things in your Kubernetes cluster:
 * a **Soda Agent Orchestrator** from a Docker image, which creates Kubernetes Jobs and cron jobs to trigger scheduled scans of data